SadiaKhalil125/Auto-News-Cast-Agent/README.md

 ## The Workflow Explained

 This agent is built as a state machine that can be paused and resumed based on human feedback.
 State is persisted throughout the process using an **SQLite checkpointer**, ensuring robustness even if the app is restarted.

-*(Recommendation: Create a simple flowchart (e.g., using draw.io) and replace the placeholder URL below.)*

 1.  **Scrape & Aggregate (`scrape` node):** The process begins by gathering headlines using `requests` and `BeautifulSoup`.